pivotal/docs-tap/supply-chain/platform-engineering/about.hbs.md

 # Tanzu Supply Chain for Platform Engineers

-This section contains the platform-engineering focused features of Tanzu Supply Chain.
+This topic contains the platform-engineering focused features of Tanzu Supply Chain.

 {{> 'partials/supply-chain/beta-banner' }}